AEW Summer Blockbuster

-Summer Blockbuster was a two-part professional wrestling television special produced by All Elite Wrestling (AEW).
-It aired live on Wednesday, June 11, 2025, at the Theater of the Clouds at Moda Center in Portland, Oregon. as a four-hour marathon of back-to-back special episodes of AEW's weekly television programs, Dynamite and Collision.
-Both aired on TBS and were simulcast on Max in the United States.
-Dynamite aired in its normal 8:00 p.m.
-Eastern Time (ET) slot while Collision, which normally airs on Saturdays on TNT, aired immediately after Dynamite at 10:00 p.m.
-ET.
+Summer Blockbuster is an annual professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
+The event was established in 2025 and is typically broadcast as special episodes of AEW's weekly television programs Dynamite and Collision.

-There were 10 matches: four on Dynamite and six on Collision.
-In the main event of Summer Blockbuster, which was Collisions main event, The Don Callis Family (Hechicero, Josh Alexander, Konosuke Takeshita, and Lance Archer) defeated Daniel Garcia and Paragon (Adam Cole, Kyle O'Reilly, and Roderick Strong) in an eight-man tag team match.
-In the main event of Dynamite, TayJay (Tay Melo and Anna Jay) defeated Megan Bayne and Penelope Ford in a tag team match.
-This was Melo's first AEW match since January 2023, after returning from maternity leave the prior week.

-Production

-Background
+History

 AEW Dynamite, also known as Wednesday Night Dynamite, is the flagship weekly professional wrestling television program of the American company All Elite Wrestling (AEW).
 AEW Collision, also known as Saturday Night Collision, is AEW's secondary program that premiered in June 2023.
 On April 15, 2025, AEW filed to trademark "Summer Blockbuster".
 On April 17, the company announced that Summer Blockbuster would be a television special, airing live as a four-hour marathon of back-to-back special episodes of AEW's weekly television programs, Dynamite and Collision, with both programs airing on TBS and simulcast on Max.
 Dynamite aired in its usual 8:00 p.m.
 Eastern Time (ET) slot while Collision, which normally airs on Saturdays on TNT, aired immediately after Dynamite at 10:00 p.m.
 ET.
 The event was scheduled for Wednesday, June 11, 2025, at the Theater of the Clouds at Moda Center in Portland, Oregon.
+During the event, Kazuchika Okada and Kenny Omega signed their contract for their match during the All In pay-per-view.

+On April 13, 2026, AEW announced that the 2026 edition of Summer Blockbuster would take place on June 10, 2026 and June 11, 2026 at the Andrew J. Brady Music Center in Cincinnati, Ohio, marking the first time that the event was held on two nights.